jasonsbarr/functional/README.md

 ### Concurrency

-Concurrency includes the Future, a monadic type for handling concurrent and asynchronous operations in a functional manner.
-The interface has parity with native JavaScript promises, but with added functionality for mapping, chaining, and so on.
+Concurrency includes Tasks and Futures, monadic types for handling concurrent and asynchronous operations in a functional manner.
+The interface for Futures has parity with native JavaScript promises, but with added functionality for mapping, chaining, and so on.
+Task represents an asynchronous computation and allows easy cancellation of asynchronous operations and cleanup of any resources used in the process.

 - [Concurrency package](https://github.com/jasonsbarr/functional/tree/main/packages/concurrency)